Avalanche forecasts are updated seven days a week, during the winter, on this website by 7 am.

 Staff email: firstname.lastname@example.org

 Wendy began working with the CNFAIC during the 2010/11 winter season.
 She comes from the Wasatch Mountains of Utah where she was not only born, raised and learned to ski, but melded into the avalanche field under the mentorship of the Utah Avalanche Center.
 She has a Master’s degree in atmospheric sciences from the University of Utah, with an emphasis in mountain weather and snow science.
 Wendy has presented her research at the Mountain Meteorological Conference and multiple ISSW’s.
 Two of her projects, co-authored with Utah Avalanche Center forecasters, include monitoring near surface faceting and defining travel advice for the avalanche problems.
 Wendy spent time in Anchorage during her first career as a US Ski Team Nordic athlete and is a two time Olympian (2002 and 2006).
+She is a Professional member of the American Avalanche association and a wilderness first responder.
 Any spare time found is spent perfecting her snowmachine powder skills and geeking out over snow grains.
-Certifications:
+In the summer, she can be found commercial fishing on her family’s set-net site on Kodiak, exploring Alaska’s mountain bike trails or smoke forecasting for wildfires.

 Aleph grew up in Vermont exploring the woods on her cross-country skis.
 She ventured out west and fell in love with snow and avalanche studies at Prescott College while pursing her degree in Outdoor Experiential Education.
 After college an internship with the Colorado Avalanche Information Center landed her in the San Juan Mountains, based out of Silverton.
 This launched her into a diverse career, since the winter of 2000 she has garnered experience as a highway avalanche forecaster, a backcountry avalanche forecaster, a patroller and a ski guide.
-She has worked and skied in many of the western states, experiencing different snow climates and spent a summer patrolling in New Zealand.
+She has worked and skied in many of the western states, experiencing different snow climates and spent a summer ski patrolling in New Zealand.
 Through all the jobs and travels she has been an avalanche educator sharing her passion for snow.
 She is the former director of both the Silverton Avalanche School and the Alaska Avalanche School.
 She is an American Avalanche Association Certified Instructor, Professional Member and former Governing Board trustee.
-She is an American Avalanche Institute Level 3 graduate, a Wilderness First Responder, and loves exploring wild places in Alaska.
+She is an American Avalanche Institute Level 3 graduate, a Wilderness First Responder, and loves exploring wild places in Alaska year-round.
+She is proud to be living in the state where her mother grew up and where her family has roots back to the 1896 discovery of gold in Juneau.
+During the summer she can be found building and maintaining trails on the Glacier Ranger District, smoke forecasting for wildfires, boating in Prince William Sound, and riding her mountain bike.

-Ryan will join the CNFAIC team in December of 2019.
+Ryan joined the CNFAIC team in December of 2019.
 Studying mass balance with the Juneau Icefield Research Program in 1998 set the path for Ryan as a lifelong student of wild & snowy places.
-Since then, he’s worked on six continents and spent hundreds of days with students and clients as an outdoor educator, avalanche forecaster, and mountain guide.
-He’s a professional member of the American Avalanche Association, the American Mountain Guides Association, and a certified Wilderness First Responder.
-Certifications:
+Since then, he’s worked on six continents and spent hundreds of days with students and clients as an outdoor educator, avalanche forecaster, and as both a ski and mountain guide.
+He is a professional member of the American Avalanche Association, the American Mountain Guides Association, and a certified Wilderness First Responder.

 Graham was born and raised in Anchorage.
 He began skiing the Chugach backcountry in high school as a naïve, uneducated teenager.
 He migrated to the Vail Valley after receiving a natural resource management degree from CSU spending eight seasons working in Colorado as a USFS backcountry snow ranger on Vail Pass.
 During this tenure, Graham absorbed all the information he could regarding snow and avalanches thru formal classes, practical experiences and a few near misses.
 Working as a forecaster for the CNFAIC since 2011/12 has allowed his snow and avalanche education to continue, bringing Graham full circle back to a more coastal snowpack.
 A personal goal for Graham has been to further involve and engage the motorized community in their local avalanche center.
-Spare time is spent sled-skiing, mountain biking and chasing his 5-year-old Daughter around!
-Certifications:
+He is on the Alaska Avalanche School board of directors and is an instructor, teaching snowmachine specific avalanche education.
+Spare time is spent sled-skiing, pack-rafting, mountain biking and chasing his two kids around!
+He is a Professional member of the American Avalanche Association and an AvPro graduate.

 Jeff was killed in a roof avalanche in 2004 in Portage Valley while working for CNFAIC.
 Jeff helped Skustad in the early years of the avalanche center as a forecaster.
 Jeff’s love and spirit for the mountains can be felt above tree line in Turnagain Pass most every day.
 Jeff developed the first avalanche website for the Avalanche Center and this site is dedicated to his memory.